oliverschwarz/vc/README.md

 ## Upcoming

-This is a list of the things I want to to with this smaller project.
+This is a list of the things I want to to with this smaller project before releasing a v1.0.

 * Introduce versioning (semver)
-* Branch
+* Use branches and setup a deployment chain
 * ~~jshint the Gruntfile.js~~
 * ~~Adding normalize.js~~
-* Read about and set http header
+* ~~Read about and set http header~~
 * ~~Set up cross-domain policy~~
 * Add favicon(s)
 * ~~Add .htaccess to repos~~